PrasannaMuppidi/Swiss-Tournament-Udacity/README.md

 1. In Vagrant open psql and copy the psql commands from tournament.sql and run
 2. Run tournament_test.py and see if all the test cases work
-3. Command to run tournament_test.py in the command promt is 'python tournament_test.py'
+3. Command to run tournament_test.py in the command promt is `python tournament_test.py`